Parmentrout/patrick-blog/hugo/content/post/rxjs-fun.md

 So any subscriber listening would get `'Counter: 1', 'Counter: 2', 'Counter: 3....'`

+High level we are just _mapping_ (ha! get it!?) our observable from a number result to a string result.

 This is really useful in common conversions in observables, as well as any business logic you want to have at the service level.
 For instance:

 <b>my-service.ts</b>